-- If the complaint concerns the Mayor, it must be submitted in writing to the Vice Mayor. - The complaint should also be copied and forwarded to the Town Manager and Town Attorney. - b.
-Complaints by Council Members - A Council Member who wishes to file a complaint about another Council Member must submit it in writing to the Mayor. - o If the complaint is about the Mayor, it must be submitted to the Vice Mayor. - The complaint should also be copied and forwarded to the Town Manager and Town Attorney. - c.
-Complaints by Town Employees - Town employees must submit complaints in writing to the Mayor. - If the complaint is about the Mayor, it must be submitted to the Vice Mayor. - If the Town Manager or Town Attorney receives a complaint, they shall forward it directly to the Mayor (or Vice Mayor if the complaint is against the Mayor).
+- a.
+Complaints by the Public - Complaints regarding a Council Member must be submitted in writing to the Mayor. - If the complaint concerns the Mayor, it must be submitted in writing to the Vice Mayor. - o The complaint shall also be copied and forwarded to the Mayor. - b.
+Complaints by Council Members

+- If the complaint is about the Mayor, it must be submitted to the Vice Mayor. - The complaint should also be copied and forwarded to the Town Manager and Town Attorney. - c.
+Complaints by Town Employees - Town employees must submit complaints in writing to the Mayor. - o If the complaint is about the Mayor, it must be submitted to the Vice Mayor. - If the Town Manager or Town Attorney receives a complaint, they shall forward it directly to the Mayor (or Vice Mayor if the complaint is against the Mayor).
 Neither the Town Manager nor the Town Attorney should make any substantive determination regarding the complaint. - The complaint should also be copied and forwarded to the Town Manager and Town Attorney. - d.
 Notification to the Subject Council Member - Within three (3) business days of receipt, the subject Council Member shall receive notice of the complaint from the Mayor, including: - 1.
-A copy of the complaint and any supporting documentation - 2.
-The identity of the complainant (unless protected by law) - 3.
-The nature of the alleged violation - 2.
+A copy of the complaint and any supporting documentation; - 2.
+The identity of the complainant (unless protected by law); and - 3.
+The nature of the alleged violation. - 2.
 Preliminary Evaluation - a.
-Establishment of Ad Hoc Committee - The Mayor shall promptly form an ad hoc committee to evaluate complaints about Council Members. - If the Mayor is the subject of the complaint, the Vice Mayor shall form an ad hoc committee to evaluate it. - At this stage, an ad hoc committee of no more than two Council Mmembers will review the complaint.
+Establishment of Ad Hoc Committee - The Mayor shall promptly form an ad hoc committee to evaluate complaints about Council Members. - Ad-The ad hoc committee will consist of the Mayor and one rotating Council Member to be selected in alphabetical order. - If the Mayor is the subject of the complaint, the Vice Mayor shall form an ad hoc committee to evaluate the complaintit. - At this stage, an ad hoc committee of no more than two Council Mmembers will review the complaint.
 The Town Manager and Town Attorney will be included in any committee meetings in an administrative capacity only to facilitate the committee's needs and at no times will be required to make decisions regarding the complaints. - b.
-Initial Determination - After reviewing the written complaint, the ad hoc committee shall determine whether the complaint: - Lacks substance (unsubstantiated)

-- Involves a minor violation - Potentially involves a major violation
+Initial Determination - After reviewing the written complaint, the ad hoc committee shall determine whether the complaint: - Lacks substance (unsubstantiated) - Involves a minor violation - Potentially involves a major violation